Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12.

-Your celestial blood makes it harder for other creatures to control your mind, you gain the following benefits:
+Your celestial blood makes it harder for other creatures to control your mind,

 * You have advantage on saving throws against being frightened or charmed.
 * Other creatures can't read your mind unless you want them to.